Vinay1165/crv-clickbait-spoiling-and-generation/Spoiler Generation/README.md

 6. Run the evaluation section
 	Set the model_dir to your trained model.
-	For milestone 3, as same as above, set the 'model' variable equal to the corresponding one You can also used our trained model.
+	For milestone 3, as same as above, set the 'model' variable equal to the corresponding one
-		For milestone 2, due to the memory size of the google drive, unfortunately we lost all the models.
-		For milestoen 3, they are in the ./Milestone3/tuned_models/